-The medical team tests lung function and blood pressure as part of the health assessment and smokers are more likely to have abnormal scores in these tests.
-You are more likely to pass the medical and fitness tests if you quit smoking as soon as possible or at the very least, cut back.
+The medical team tests lung function and blood pressure as part of the health assessment, smokers are more likely to have abnormal scores in these tests.
+Therefore, you are more likely to pass the medical and fitness tests if you quit smoking.